AxelDavid45/twophases-algorithm/readme.md

 # Two Phases Algorithm
 ## Research investigation

-I'm working for improve the code because sometimes could be inaccurately
+I'm working for improve the code because sometimes can be inaccurately

 ITTG - Mexico